jesusaurus/jenkins-logstash-plugin/README.md

 Jenkins Logstash Plugin
 =======================

-This plugin adds support for sending a job's console log to Logstash via Redis.
+This plugin adds support for sending a job's console log to Logstash indexers such as ElasticSearch, RabbitMQ, or Redis.

 * see [Jenkins wiki](https://wiki.jenkins-ci.org/display/JENKINS/Logstash+Plugin) for detailed feature descriptions
 * use [JIRA](https://issues.jenkins-ci.org) to report issues / feature requests